 Lists the topics that the current user added to his or her list of personal favorites.
 In WebWorks Help, users can add frequently accessed or important help topics to their personal list of favorites.
 When the user clicks on a topic on the Favorites tab, the help topic is displayed in the topic pane.
 The Favorites tab also provides a Remove button that allows users to delete any unwanted topics from their list.

 By default, the toolbar pane displays a set of buttons that provide users with additional features.
 These buttons allow users to navigate through the help and access common functions, such as printing the displayed topic and emailing a link to a topic.
 The standard WebWorks Help toolbar includes the following buttons:

 Allows users to locate the topic they are viewing in the table of contents.
 When a user clicks this button, WebWorks Help highlights the entry in the Contents tab that corresponds to the currently displayed topic.

 Allows users to show the hidden navigation pane.
 When a context-sensitive help link displays a topic with the navigation pane hidden, this button is displayed in the toolbar.
 When a user clicks this button, WebWorks Help displays the navigation pane and highlights the entry in the Contents tab that corresponds to the currently displayed topic.

 Allows users to navigate back to topics that precede the currently displayed topic in the help.

 Allows users to navigate forward to topics that follow the currently displayed topic in the help.

 Displays a PDF file of the source document from which the currently displayed topic was generated.

 Related Topics button

 Displays a list of topics that share a common or related theme with the currently displayed topic.
 The writer must define related topics in the source documents and the Stationery designer must enable related topics support for the help to display them.
-For more information, see “Defining Related Topics”.
+For more information, see “Defining Related Topics” on page 181.